5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 It's ⍈⍈.⍈⍈ plus ⍈⍈.⍈⍈.
 ~~~

-The minus is treated as a meta character here: it means "all digits from 0 to 9".
+The minus is treated as a metacharacter here: it means "all digits from 0 to 9".

 ### The escape character: \